 By the end of the evaluation period, the laboratory can be declared to be compliant with the ISO 17025 certification, or points of improvement can be pointed out, which are to be redesigned for reevaluation.
 In any case, the second evaluation will be confined to the area that was to be redesigned or the issues that were to be addressed.

-Once ISO 17025 accredited, laboratories guarantee their users that the quality and validity of their tests and services fulfill the requirements of the certification, by working as per this standard.
+Once this standard accredited, laboratories guarantee their users that the quality and validity of their tests and services fulfill the requirements of the certification, by working as per this standard.

 Do you want to know more about ISO 17025 or other laboratory certifications?
 At Safe Load Testing Technologies we have a track record of two decades in the industry of transportation simulation and packaging optimization.
 Get in touch with us and let’s discuss how we can help you.